Using the Server Jobs Add-in

 Overview

-The Server Jobs add-in allows you to define and schedule regular server tasks (shell commands).
+Server Jobs allow you to define and schedule regular server tasks (shell commands).
 Under the hood, these are run as cronjobs.

 Adding a new server job